Local SEO in 2019: 6 Tips to Dominate Local Search

 When it comes to local link-building for SEO, many financial advisors don’t know where to start.
 Columnist Pratik Dholakiya shares his tips and suggestions for what small business owners can do to improve their site’s local search SEO in a post via Search Engine Land.
 We’ve referenced Dholakya’s advice and tailored it specifically for financial advisors in this post to help guide you through this process.

 A common issue for financial advisors and their businesses however, is the struggle to build quality links.
 Lacking familiarity with current SEO best practices, many advisory firms still fail to link properly or at all.
 Search engines, more now than ever, are cracking down on link exchanges, paid anchor placements and other shady approaches to building links.
 For this reason, it is important to focus on the relevant, authoritative links that drive real traffic.
-Here are 6 ways to build such links for your small financial advising firm website in 2016:
+Here are 6 different ways to build such links for your firm’s website:

 1. Partner with Niche-Specific Influencers